JohnTawiah19/contact-app/README.md

 The app allows a user to create, update and delete a contact from the app using a the hasura framework as the api

-# To get access to the api, follor the link below
+# To get access to the api, follow the link below

 [Hasura Grapql API](https://great-fawn-85.hasura.app/v1/graphql)